Signature SDEs from an affine and polynomial perspective: Introduction

-In Section~\ref{sec:SIGSDE} we apply this theory to the signature process of signature SDEs, a setting where affine and polynomial processes coincide (see Proposition~\ref{prop2}).
-We thus get novel explicit formulas in terms of (converging) power (or rather linear) series for both, the Fourier-Laplace transform and the expected value of entire functions of the signature.
-This implies that we can compute the \emph{expected signature} for all (appropriately integrable) signature SDEs by solving an infinite dimensional linear ODE.
-We explicitly express the vector fields of the Riccati ODEs and the linear ODEs in terms of the entire characteristics (in the signature) of the corresponding SDEs (see Theorem~\ref{th:uniaffine} and Theorem~\ref{eq:expectedsig}), yielding similar structures as in finite dimensions.
+with $R$ and $L$ specified in \eqref{eq:R} and \eqref{eq:L}, respectively. \end{theorem} The notation $\langle \mathbf{u}, \mathbf{x} \rangle$ is used for entire maps of group-like elements $\mathbf{x}$ and appropriate dual ones $\mathbf{u}$, see \eqref{eq:uxana} and Definition \ref{def:entire}.
+Theorem \ref{th:intro} thus gives novel explicit formulas in terms of converging power (or rather linear) series for both, the Fourier-Laplace transform and the expected value of entire functions of the signature.
+This implies in particular that we can compute the \emph{expected signature} for all (appropriately integrable) signature SDEs by solving an infinite dimensional linear ODE. {By explicit formulas we here mean the (theoretical infinite dimensional) solution of these ODEs for which we also provide some numerical schemes in Section \ref{sec:numerics}.} We express the vector fields $R$ and $L$ of the Riccati ODEs and the linear ODEs in terms of the characteristics of the corresponding SDEs (see \eqref{eq:R} and \eqref{eq:L}), yielding similar structures as in finite dimensions.
 Indeed we get quadratic expressions for the Riccati equations and linear ones for the linear ODEs.
 In certain specific cases of signature SDEs, including classical polynomial processes, the results lead to a representation of the expected \emph{truncated} signature involving only a finite dimensional linear ODE.
-The corresponding solution can thus be computed via a finite dimensional matrix exponential (see Example~\ref{ex4} and Remark~\ref{rempoly}).
+The corresponding solution can thus be computed via a finite dimensional matrix exponential (see Example~\ref{ex4}).

-Our approach efficiently calculates time-dependent expansion coefficients of solutions of certain parabolic equations (or their Cole-Hopf transforms) with entire coefficients (in the sense of Definition~\ref{def:entire}), where expansion is meant with respect to state variables.
-This is reminiscent of Cauchy-Kovalevskaya theory.
-We are aware that basic counter examples of Cauchy-Kovalevskaya theory exclude parabolic partial differential equations, like Kolmogorov forward or backward equations.
-This, however, does not mean that solutions of those equations are not entire or real-analytic with respect to the state variables: the problems rather appear when space and time are jointly considered, which we do not do.

-Notice also that we can characterize laws on path spaces by means of signature \emph{without} ubiquitous exponential moment conditions (see~\cite{CO:22} and the references therein for related considerations), since we can work with Fourier-Laplace transforms.
-Formally speaking we apply that a time-extended process path $t \mapsto \widehat{X}_t(\omega)$ for $t \in [0,T]$ is uniquely characterized by its signature at time $T$, denoted by $\widehat{\mathbb{X}}_T(\omega)$.
-As we are able to calculate the Fourier-Laplace transform of $\widehat{\mathbb{X}}_T(\omega)$ in generic cases, we can therefore characterize the full law of $X$ on path space.
-Exponential moments are not needed for this approach.

 As a special case we consider in Section~\ref{sec5} one-dimensional signature SDEs which translate -- using a reparametrization of the signature -- to \emph{classical SDEs with real-analytic characteristics}.
 The prolongation of these processes are then simply sequences of monomials that are again affine and polynomial processes whose corresponding deterministic dual processes are sequence-valued Riccati and linear ODEs, respectively.
 In this setup we can give concrete specifications under which the required integrability conditions for the respective transform formulas hold true.